 Concussion Baseline Testing

-All rising seventh through twelfth grade students who participate in School Athletics are concussion baseline tested annually.
-The testing takes approximately one hour and consists of a comprehensive symptom check-list, Standardized Assessment of Concussion evaluation, Balance Error Scoring System (BESS) test, and supervised online neurocognitive test.
+All rising seventh through twelfth grade students who participate in School Athletics are concussion baseline tested biannually.
+The testing takes approximately one hour and consists of a comprehensive symptom check-list, Sport Concussion Assessment Tool test, Balance Error Scoring System (BESS) test, and supervised online neurocognitive test.
 We offer baseline testing dates prior to each season, including summer.
-We encourage fall athletes to sign-up and attend the summer testing dates, which can be found on our Athletic Requirements page.
+We encourage fall athletes to sign-up and attend the summer testing dates, which can be found on our Athletics Forms & Downloads page.

 Concussion Return to Learn